deejaygraham/deejaygraham.github.io/_posts/2023-06-22-create-cypress-environment-vars.md

 alttext: cypress
 ---

-[Cypress](https://cypress.io) supports environment variables in the body of your tests but it's not super clear how to import settings from an external source into Cypress and have them available to your tests.
+[Cypress](https://cypress.io) allows for greater flexibility in your tests by supporting environment variables to be accessed from a test file but it's not super clear how to import settings from an external source into Cypress and have them available to your tests.

 ### Command Line